-The Mid-Atlantic Forest Fire Compact is hosting the seventh annual Mid-Atlantic Wildfire Training Academy June 2013.
+The Mid-Atlantic Forest Fire Compact annually sponsors the Mid-Atlantic Wildfire Training Academy.
 The Academy will offer a spectrum of classes in essential wildland firefighting skills, from basic to advanced levels.
-The classes will be held on the campus of West Virginia University in Morgantown, WV.
+The classes are held on the campus of West Virginia University in Morgantown, WV.
 For more information and registration: http://www.mawfta.com/

 Online Wildfire Training

 All online courses require a course administrator.
 The Administrator is available during normal business hours to answer any questions the student may have during the course.
 The course administrator for Maryland State only is Richard Lillard, Fire Manager.
 Contact him at 301-478-2976 or email@example.com to register.
 NWCG certificates will be issued by the course administrator only after submitting the required information to verify the successful completion of the course.

 - I-100 Introduction to the Incident Command System (2006)

 - S-110 Basic Wildland Suppression Orientation